MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/automate-emails-accounts-two-step-verification.md

 # Automate email accounts with two-step verification

-If you need to automate an email account protected with two-step verification, you have to create an app password.
+To automate an email account protected with two-step verification, you need to create an app password.

-App passwords are randomly generated passwords that can be used only once when you sign in to an app or device that doesn't support two-step verification.
+App passwords are randomly generated passwords that can be used only once when you sign in to an application or device that doesn't support two-step verification.

 To create app passwords for Microsoft personal or organizational accounts, follow the instructions in [Create new app passwords](https://docs.microsoft.com/azure/active-directory/user-help/multi-factor-authentication-end-user-app-passwords#create-new-app-passwords).
-To create app passwords for other webmail services, follow the instructions provided in their documentation.
+To create app passwords for other webmail services, search for information on their help page or community site.

-After creating an app password, you can populate it in the **Password** field of the **IMAP server** or **SMTP server** sections of the email actions.
+After creating an app password, populate it in the **Password** field of the **IMAP server** or **SMTP server** sections of the email actions.

 ![The Password field in the Send email action.](media/automate-emails-accounts-two-step-verification/send-email-action.png)